Whenever people talk about beach holidays in Thailand, it’s hard not to mention Koh Samui.

 No trip to Koh Samui is complete without a visit to the famous Ang Thong Marine National Park.
 The park encompasses over 80% of the archipelago, and only a handful of licensed tour operators are permitted access to the park.
 What makes this park so special is its rich, diverse landscape and scenery; from jagged limestone cliffs, dense forests, and 42 beautiful islands to explore.

-Although it would take you a few weeks to discover Ang Thong Marine National Park in its entirety, you can opt to book organized day trips from Koh Samui that usually include snorkeling, lunch on a beach, and visits to the legendary lagoons.
+Although it would take you a few weeks to discover Ang Thong Marine National Park in its entirety, you can opt to book organized day trips from Koh Samui that usually include snorkelling, lunch on a beach, and visits to the legendary lagoons.

 3. Fisherman’s Village in Bophut